mattmaynes2/aria/reports/research/02-AutomationSystems.md

  Does the system provide an API that our system could potentially use to control the devices from these systems.

+- **Third Party Integrations**

+ Which companies have these systems decided are important to support

 <note need to rework this>